fontfish/AlbaMinchoKana/Notes&ToDo/Notes_ToDo.md

 * [ ] Make extra punctuation (and add fullwidth quote marks).
 * [ ] Link all new horizontal glyphs to vertical.
 * [ ] The Python3 test file shows an error somewhere – the vertical spacing of glyphs is uneven.
 Find out why and fix.
+* [ ] Add へのへのもへじ face as an OpenType feature ligature.

 ### Once all full-size glyphs have been created:
 * [ ] Make small kana.